-

 Executive Director: Denise Riley

-Board Members: Chris Anderson, Kyle Herman, Torika Thompson, Dan Zavon
+Board Members: Chris Anderson, Kyle Herman, Grace Leng, Torika Thompson, Dan Zavon

 Summary: In 2024, RTVO focused on assisting local initiatives for RCV, worked to broaden the ideological diversity of our supporter base, and raised $40,000 from in-state contributions to reach a matching goal and become more financially self-sufficient.
 For 2025, RTVO expects even more opportunities to support local initiatives, anticipates continued defense against attempts to ban RCV, and plans to restructure and decentralize in order to be more authentically grassroots-driven and responsive to citizens and communities in Ohio that want to pursue RCV.